y2ahsong/NODE/README.md

 # Overview

-This repository contains scripts for experiments involving Neural Ordinary Differential Equations (Neural ODEs).
-These scripts demonstrate various applications of continuous-depth models, including MNIST classification and normalizing flows, using the torchdiffeq library.
+This repository contains scripts for experiments involving Neural Ordinary Differential Equations (Neural ODEs), based on the implementation from torchdiffeq.
+These experiments were conducted as part of the AI60301 Paper Presentation to explore various applications of continuous-depth models, including MNIST classification and normalizing flows.

 To install the necessary dependencies:
 ```